-He goes on to say that the jewelry she selected that day complemented the beauty of her cheeks and her necklace enhanced the beauty of her neck.
+He goes on to say that the jewelry she selected that day complimented the beauty of her cheeks and her necklace enhanced the beauty of her neck.
 So much for her fears of being too tanned!

 The ladies of the court didn’t miss the hint thrown their way.
 Solomon loves this woman, so they better behave themselves.
 His compliment is a disguised rebuke to the ladies that they had overstepped their bounds.

 11 “We will make for you ornaments of gold

 “Okay, Solomon likes jewelry on his new trophy.
 I’ll tell you what darling, let's see if we can’t dress you up really fine.”
 The ladies' offer to make new jewelry for the young woman is not so much generosity on their part as an attempt to regain the good graces of Solomon.

 - How do you get someone of the opposite sex to notice you?

 - How do potential contenders for the same man react?
 How must the man react?